KonuTech/gfk_ml_ops_data_analyst/README.md

 ![image info](./docs/images/evidently_ai/202038_target_drift_target_week_number.jpg)

-> Here for week_number == 202038 vs week_number == 202039 we can observe some changes in quantities of product groups:
+> Interestingly, for week_number == 202038 vs week_number == 202039 we can observe some novelities from operational point of view.
+> There was a change in the number of product groups being fed to the model.
+Group 413 was less likely recommended.:

 #### Predicted events bucketed by prod_gr_id